ACINQ/eclair/docs/release-notes/eclair-vnext.md

 <insert changes>

-- `updaterelayfee` now accepts optional `--inboundFeeBaseMsat` and `--inboundFeeProportionalMillionths` parameters.
+- `updaterelayfee` now accepts optional `--inboundFeeBaseMsat` and `--inboundFeeProportionalMillionths` parameters (both must be negative or zero, since only inbound discounts are supported).
 If omitted, existing inbound fees will be preserved.
+- `updaterelayfee` now accepts an optional `--unsetInboundFees` flag that removes any previously advertised inbound fees.
+It cannot be combined with `--inboundFeeBaseMsat` or `--inboundFeeProportionalMillionths`.

 ### Miscellaneous improvements and bug fixes